U-PROX CLC G80

 Code entry is performed by sequentially pressing the keys on the reader’s keypad.
 The code length must be between 4 and 10 digits, and the entry is terminated by pressing [#].
 Each key press is accompanied by a short buzzer sound.
 Correct entry is confirmed by a short beep, an error by a long beep.

 After several incorrect or unregistered code entries, the reader will lock for 40 seconds.
 To cancel the entry, press [*].
-If no key is pressed within 40 seconds, the entered data is erased and the device returns to its main mode.
+If no key is pressed within 40 seconds, the entered data is erased and the device returns to its current mode.

 Presenting a proximity card (at a distance of a few centimeters) is equivalent to code entry.
 The type of identifier is determined by the reader.